 3. Description of Procedures for Maximizing Response Rates

 ED is committed to obtaining complete data for this evaluation.
 A large share of this descriptive study relies heavily on administrative data.
 ED’s contractor anticipates a 95-percent response rate from TEA on all student variables in the administrative data.
-That is ED’s contractor assumes that 5 percent or less of the data will be missing on key variables.
+That is, ED’s contractor assumes that 5 percent or less of the data will be missing on key variables.
 A key to achieving complete administrative data is tracking the data components from TEA with email and telephone contact to the appropriate parties to resolve issues of missing or delayed data files.
 ED’s contractor has a strong working relationship with representatives from TEA.
 All administrative data files will be reviewed for consistency and completeness.
 If a data file has too many missing values or if an instrument in the implementation study has too few items completed to be counted as a response, ED’s contractor will seek to obtain more complete responses by e-mail or phone.

 Based on its prior experience with administering surveys to administrative staff in a variety of schools, districts, and states, ED’s contractor expects the response rate for the survey to be at 85 percent.
 The survey will be sent via electronic mail to the district superintendent at each of the school districts in Texas.
 The electronic mail message will inform superintendents about the purpose of the survey and the intended use for the data.
 The district superintendent will be asked to complete the survey or to forward it to the individual in the district office best equipped to respond to the questions, such as the district director of curriculum and instruction.
 The email message will also contain a link to the online survey.
 After one week, a second electronic mail message will be sent to all nonrespondents.
 After an additional week, ED’s contractor will begin to make telephone calls to the district to collect this information.
 During the telephone call, district administrative staff will be asked to complete the survey orally or to provide contact information for other district staff who might be better able to respond to the survey.
 If another staff member is identified, this staff member will be contacted via telephone.
 A researcher will read the survey aloud to respondents and record the responses in an online survey form.
 The data collection window for the survey will be approximately 1.5 months.